mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 # Design goals

-The library facilities that we plan to propose in the upcoming papers will be designed with the following goals in mind.
+The library facilities that we plan to propose in the upcoming papers is designed with the following goals in mind.

 ## Compile-time safety

-The most important property of such a library is the safety it brings to C++ projects.
+The most important property of any such a library is the safety it brings to C++ projects.
-The correct handling of physical quantities, units, and numerical values should be verified both by the compiler during the compilation process and by humans with manual inspection in each individual line.
+The correct handling of physical quantities, units, and numerical values should be verifiable both by the compiler and by humans with manual inspection of each individual line.

-In some cases we are even eager to prioritize safe interfaces over the general usability experience (e.g. getters of the underlying raw numerical value will always require a unit in which the value should be returned in, which results in more typing and is sometimes redundant).
+In some cases, we are even eager to prioritize safe interfaces over the general usability experience (e.g. getters of the underlying raw numerical value will always require a unit in which the value should be returned in, which results in more typing and is sometimes redundant).